 Early contact with the planning authority is encouraged, especially before a Proposal of Application notice is submitted for a Major/National application.
 Use the form to contact the relevant Group Manager to discuss whether a processing agreement will be appropriate.

 Please read the guidance note, which provides further information on Processing Agreements and the information required.

 Use the Hazardous Substances Consent form when you are making an application under Hazardous Substances Regulations.
 Schedule 1, showing materials and amounts which are considered to be hazardous is below:

 Complete these forms to notify us work has started or completed on site:

 Planning Guidance for Developers.
 This guidance is to assist developers and engineers to produce Flood Risk Assessments (FRAs) and Drainage Impact Assessments (DIA's).
 Planning Officers should advise applicants in the planning process and building warrant process of the requirements to produce FRA's and DIA's in line with this guidance and to provide the necessary compliance and independent check certification.

 You must notify the local planning authority (Renfrewshire Council or Glasgow City Council) that you intend to carry out works that constitute permitted development under the Hillington Simplified Planning Zone (SPZ) Scheme.

 Paper forms are available to download from the ePlanning Scotland should you require to submit your application by post.
-Please post your application to the Council at Development and Regeneration Services, Development Management, 231 George Street Glasgow G1 1RX.
+Please post your application to:

 In the event your application submission is not valid, Post Submission Additional Documents (PSAD) can be submitted Online to your existing proposal.
 Add the Post Submission Additional Document form to your proposal, complete the form and upload your attachments.